Do lenders provide you with an approved list of Dawlish conveyancing solicitors? How do you know who is on the Nottingham conveyancing panel?

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
+The figure that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
+Do not use the figures in a Notice of Claim or as an informal offer.
 There may be other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not take any other action based on this information before getting professional advice.
+You should not take any other action placing reliance on this information without first seeking the advice of a professional.